DeltaO3/UWAttend---3200_27/MANUAL.md

 - **Sign-in Time**: Displays the time the student signed in
 - **Sign-out Time**: Displays the time the student signed out
 - **Login Button**: If ticked, the student is signed in the session, if not then they are not signed in the current session.
-- **Photo Consent Button**: This checknox indicates whether the student has given consent for photographs or not.
+- **Photo Consent Button**: This checkbox indicates whether the student has given consent for photographs or not.
 - **Grade Field**: Facilitators can input or edit the student's grade for the session in this field.
 - **Leave/edit Comments**: Facilitators can leave notes or comments regarding the students participation, behaviour or any other relevant information during the session.
 - **Remove Student**: Used to remove a student from a session.
 This is will REMOVE them from the class entirely.